boyvanamstel/shorts.boy.sh/_posts/2019-09-19-timeless-beta-coverage.md

 The extra attention has increased downloads by a lot, which is good.
 I also got some more feedback, which is great.

-At some point I will need to implement some form of monetization though.
+At some point I will need to implement a form of monetization though.
 With most other apps it feels natural to lock some features behind an in-app purchase, or limit use after a set period of time.

 Timeless tries to alter your behavior, limiting features might stop that from happening, reducing the chance of someone actually purchasing the app to zero.